Funding & Programs

 For those borrowers that have received a PPP loan, the SBA has released the PPP Loan Forgiveness Application and clarified a few critical documentation requirements.
 The forgiveness application is completed by the small business borrower and is submitted by their bank or lender whom they received the PPP loan from.

-The Economic Injury Disaster Loans can provide vital economic support to agricultural small businesses to help overcome the temporary loss of revenue they are experiencing.
+The Economic Injury Disaster Loans can provide vital economic support to eligible small businesses and agricultural businesses to help overcome the temporary loss of revenue they are experiencing.
 These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 Agricultural businesses includes those businesses engaged in the production of food and fiber, ranching, and raising of livestock, aquaculture, and all other farming and agricultural related industries (as defined by section 18(b) of the Small Business Act (15 U.S.C.
 647(b)).
+Small businesses include those businesses with no more than 500 employees.
 The interest rate is 3.75% for small businesses without credit available elsewhere; businesses with credit available elsewhere are not eligible.
 The interest rate for non-profits is 2.75%.